wkumari/draft-harkins-owe/README.md

    time.
 It is inappropriate to use Internet-Drafts as reference material or to cite them other than as "work in progress."

-   This Internet-Draft will expire on December 15, 2016.
+   This Internet-Draft will expire on January 26, 2017.

 Copyright Notice